michaelrowe01/instructlab-trainingfiles/elm_monitoring.md

 [(jts) would be https://server:port/jts/repodebug.
 This might be different](https://server:port/jts/repodebug)

-depending on how you define your CLM context roots in your enterprise.
+depending on how you define your Engineering Lifecycle Management context roots in your enterprise.

 -----